Re:Generation

 High Iron

 High Iron is a mobile monument built inside a transformed 1950s railroad boxcar.
-Nine public artists created installations that honor the immigrant and migrant labor communities that built Wyoming's rail and mining economy.
+To date,eleven public artists have created installations that honor the immigrant and migrant labor communities that built Wyoming's rail and mining economy.
 The car tours the I-80 corridor through 2029, stopping in the former rail towns of Laramie, Cheyenne, Rawlins, Rock Springs, and Evanston — free and fully accessible at every stop.

 Not exactly.
 High Iron is a public art installation, an oral history archive, and a community gathering place all at once.
 There are no velvet ropes and no admission fee.
 You can come inside, listen to oral histories, participate in programming, and add your own story to the archive.
 Think of it as a monument that moves — and one that talks back.